HPSoftware/VuGenPowerPack/XmlViewAddin/README.md

 * ```VuGenBackEnd.addin``` - Defines functionality needed for VuGen business logic.

 The rest of the addins are distributed throughout the subdirectories by topic.
-As evident from the directory structure, VuGen is separated into three layers - SharpDevelop, Utt, and VuGen.
-The reason for this separation is not important to this discussion.

 ### Some useful terms
 Previously we discussed the term ```addin``` but where do those addins go when VuGen starts up?
 The addins